CollinearGroup/talk-oss-licenses/PITCHME.md

 Note:

+* Developers want free code - event-stream (but maybe that's not why we're using OSS?)
+  * "I get nothing from this" - people were mad about this statement, but maybe OSS isn't about the "free code"
+  * Google rep at Conference noted "free like a puppy" implying responsibility even as a user
+  * Are we using licensed code responsibly?
 * **Developers being able to use "free code" without a second thought is beautiful, but is actually what got my team into trouble**

 +++